 The tutorials below could help you in preventing the recurrence of this issue and possibly serve as solutions to the current issue.

 - How to Remove (uninstall) Linux (Ubuntu) From Dual Boot in Windows 10.

 - How to Install Windows 10 From a USB Flash Drive | Step by Step + Free Activation.

 - How To Fix Bootrec /fixboot Access is Denied During Fix Boot Configuration (2 Fixes )

-The following methods were covered in this video:
+The following methods were covered in this article: